QMHTMY/RustBook/README.md

 ### Publication

-Now, Chinese edition has been published with 40% more content than the open source book. [<a href="https://item.jd.com/14028670.html" target="_blank">Purchase URL</a>]
+Now, Chinese edition has been published with 40% more contents than the open-sourced one. [<a href="https://item.jd.com/14028670.html" target="_blank">Purchase URL</a>]

 ![PublishCover](./RustPublishCover.jpg)